Lud Wray

-James R. Ludlow Wray (February 7, 1894 – July 24, 1967) was a professional American football player, coach, and co-founder, with college teammate Bert Bell, of the Philadelphia Eagles of the National Football League (NFL).
+James R. Ludlow Wray (February 7, 1894 – July 24, 1967) was an American professional football player, coach, and co-founder, with college teammate Bert Bell, of the Philadelphia Eagles of the National Football League (NFL).
 He was the first coach of the Boston Braves (now the Washington Commanders) and of the Eagles.

 He also served as head coach at his alma mater, the University of Pennsylvania.

 Playing career

 Wray as a member of the Buffalo All-Americans in 1921.

 Wray attended Chestnut Hill Academy in Philadelphia, where he lettered in baseball and football.
 He played his college football at the University of Pennsylvania, was the Quakers' center from 1914 to 1916.

 During World War I, Wray served in the United States Marine Corps.
 He returned for his senior season in 1919.
 In additional to football, Wray also played catcher on the Penn baseball team.

 Professionally, Wray played for the Buffalo Niagaras, Buffalo Prospects, and Buffalo All-Americans from 1918 until 1921.
 In 1920 and 1921, Buffalo was a member of the National Football League (then called the American Professional Football Association).